deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 * YoY balanced budget (balance recurring revenue with recurring expenses)
 * Maintain the full board reserve, according to policy, without exception

-I received significant pushback from one director on both of these, so it's reassuring to see the Foundation didn't backtrack.
+I received significant pushback from one director on both of these, so it's reassuring to see the Foundation didn't backtrack after I left.
 I don't consider either of these policies optional in a healthy corporation.

 An ex-colleague from one of my alumni networks recently asked me "what did you learn from the experience of running the GNOME Foundation?" and my response was that I left believing even more firmly what I always believed: